olikaA/h-zi-feladat---homework/README.md

 It's important to note that the description wasn't created of the reason "derogatory".
 Only, because of avoiding any kind of misunderstanding and to make the file's opening method easier and faster.

+Unfortunately, because of certain reasons (for example: 2 methods of completing tasks, my own software's developing) and, because I've noticed late that I've to make commits, I've run out of time and I haven't done any commits.
+I'm ashamed, but if an interview might take place, I would explain the changes!

 I wish you a happy fix!

 Oliver